akhtet/myXNLI/README.md

 # myXNLI
-Myanmar XNLI - Myanmar extension to XNLI Corpus
+Myanmar XNLI - Myanmar extension to the XNLI Corpus

-This project will add a Myanmar (Burmese) Corpus to the Cross Lingual NLI Corpus.
+The myXNLI dataset extends the XNLI Corpus with Myanmar (Burmese) language.
 The original XNLI Corpus and paper can be found at https://github.com/facebookresearch/XNLI

+For myXNLI, we translated all 7,500 sentence pairs from XNLI English dev/test sets into Myanmar.
+The labels from English dev/test sets are also reused for the Myanmar datasets.

+The dataset also includes the NLI training data in Myanmar which is created by machine-translating the MultiNLI training data from English into Myanmar.
+Similar to XNLI, we also reuse the existing labels for English training data for the Myanmar version.

 ## Downloads
 * Myanmar NLI Test Dataset - 5010 records [(tsv)](./output/my/my.genre.test.tsv)